twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/ukkattha-the-way-of-a-stream-enterer%zh.rst

 These are the wise men.
 The fools we’re talking are opium eater, alcoholics and gamblers, etc. Really pushing down us to painful existences (apāyas) are lobha, dosa, moha and māna dhammas or minds falling down there.
 We don’t know about the foolish minds which are consorted.
 We associate with them continuously.
 It’s possible if we don’t consort with drunkards and can shun away from them.
 Could you shun away from greed, anger, delusion, etc.?
 You’ll fall into the chasm with them, but you don’t stay away from it.
 The fools are not the drunkards, gamblers, opium users (at that time Burma didn’t has heroine yet), murderers, etc. It was talking about the minds.
 Pushing down someone into apāyas and the rounds of existence (saṃsāra) are these states of mind.
 (Mogok Sayadaw also interpreted the fools in the maṅgala Sutta as unwholesome dhammas.
 Ariyas know between the fake and the real very clear.)
 You can get the three wise men with you only by practicing insight.
 The Buddha taught about the four establishing of mindfulness practice—kāya, vedanā, citta, etc. He was teaching the right things.
 There are no other dhammas to Nibbāna except these four dhammas.
 There are 40 objects for samatha practice and people practice what they like it.
 The important thing is knowing the differences between paññatti and paramatā.
 With the right concept only get the right paramatā , and with the wrong ones and become wrong.
 These are to know with knowledge and ignorance (vijjā and avijjā).

 For 46 years U Zin made friends with the four fools (lobha, dosa, moha, māna) who were going down to apāyas kneeling with their four legs.
 I practiced for 21 months with the strong determination as if I have to die let it be, otherwise I must realize the Dhamma.
 Firstly, I am mindful of the in-breath and out-breath of the ānāpāna (breathing) practice.
 If only knowing the in and out breaths is samatha practice.
-In kāyānupassanā (body contemplation) what is air (vāya)?
+In kāyānupassanā (body contemplation) what is air (vāyo)?
 It’s the nature of pressure, motion, distention.
 These are all known by the mind, which is not the practice of samadhi.
 After the pressure, motion and distention it ceases.
 This is the ceasing of mind and form, and knowing the nature of vanishing.
 With many times of knowing the pressure and distention pressure and distention, etc. at the sitting area, the four elements are changing.
 Knowing the pressure and distention of the air is kāyāsatipaṭṭhāna—mindfulness of the body and the other elements of earth, water, fire are also in the same way of knowing their nature.
 The earth element, the air element, etc. will kill you (in life at any time, near death is sure).
 All these are the elements of form (rūpa), and like the four dragon snakes, of the form you’ll bite with one of them (If they become imbalance, the most prominent one will kill you).
 Bitten by the earth snake one will die with stiffness of the body, by fire snake the body was burnt like fire and die with hotness, with air snake the body like cut into pieces and die.
 The excessive elements effecting the body are—earth effects the body and jaw with stiffness, water make the liquid body flowing out, with tejo—heat one will cry out “Ahh!
-Very hot and burning, please help me.”, with air (vaya) become dizzy and the stomach can be burst open and die This air element can kill you at any time during eating, sleeping, in the toilet, on the car, etc. It’s a very quick air snake.
+Very hot and burning, please help me.”, with air (vāyo) become dizzy and the stomach can be burst open and die.
+This air element can kill you at any time during eating, sleeping, in the toilet, on the car, etc. It’s a very quick air snake.
 Only vipassanā yogis know about their nature.
 If you contemplate their outer forms, you will only know the concepts.

 (The four vipers designate the four elements, which were mentioned in the discourse of "The Simile of the Vipers")—Āsīvisopama Sutta, Saṁyutta N (SN.35.238) and the commentary.
 This sutta is important for mind development.
 Later we will see its importance in the teaching of Sayadaw U Candima.
 These four great elements effect our lives and during dying.
 Our health is also dependent on them (one of the causes).
 If they are imbalanced or in disturbance, they give us suffering in life and at dying, most important is at death.

 When there is a disturbance in the earth element, the body becomes stiff like wood.
 The Buddha compared it as bitten by a viper of the wooden—mouth type.
-With the disturbance of the water element the body becomes putrid, oozing pus, fresh and blood and later leave behind bones and skin.
+With the disturbance of the water element the body becomes putrid, oozing pus, flesh and blood and later leave behind bones and skin.
 It’s like bitten by a putrid—mouth snake.
 With the disturbance of the fire element, it becomes feverish all over.
 It’s like thrown into a pit of coal.
 The Buddha compared it with a fire—mouth snake.
 With the disturbance of air element, severe pains run through the joints and sinew.
 It’s like the body was smashed by rocks and the bones pulverized.
 It compared with a dagger—mouth snake.
 At near death, we’ll be bitten by one of the elements.)

 When the four elements of the internal body are disturbed, the noble beings (ariyas) are not afraid for dying.
 They know all the four elements and the mind nature, the body loathsomeness, and kammas and its results that not afraid for dying.
 It becomes knowledge (vijjā).
 We sit longer on the hard floor and vedanā (feeling) arises.
 This arising form (rūpa) will kill us.
 We don’t know its nature of pressure and distention, go and feel the vedanā.
 This is vedanā satipaṭṭhāna—contemplation of feelings).
 If you only know the feeling of pain it’s wrong view (diṭṭhi).
 This is knowing upon the dukkha on dukkha.
 If you know hotness, aches and pains become dukkha samudaya (the cause of dukkha).
 From vedanā it connects to taṇhā (feeling → craving).
 I don’t contemplate the feeling (vedanā) of pain and stiffness, instead contemplate the feeling mind (i.e., mind experience vedanā.)
 How does the nature earth element arise?
 It becomes stiff, tense, numb, ache, etc.—this is the nature of earth element.
 In books, it mentioned as the nature of hardness and softness—is paṭhavī.
 In the khandha arises as becoming aches, numbness, stiffness.
 What is the nature of water element (āpo)?
 During the contemplation, the chest becomes tense and something is choking or blocking inside.
 Sweat is flowing out the body.